mxstn/mxstn.github.io/_pages/mountains.md

 title: Alpinism
 ---

 Below I tried to collect more or less what I have done so far in the mountains.
-The list does not include training laps to minor peaks, I tried to only include more or less interesting things.
+The list does not include training laps to minor peaks and multi-pitch climbs down in the valley; I tried only to include more or less interesting things.
 Still, the list is getting less interesting further down - and surely, "real" alpinists are laughing about it ;)

 Since I grew up in the Wetterstein mountains, they come first.